-Use the Digital Vaccine Toolkit (DV Toolkit) to create custom filters and filter packages that you deploy on your TippingPoint systems.
-The custom package can be on a single TippingPoint IPS device managed with the LSM or distributed to multiple IPS devices by using the TippingPoint Security Management System (SMS).
+Use the Digital Vaccine Toolkit (DV Toolkit) to create custom flters and flter packages that you deploy on your TippingPoint systems.
+The custom package can be distributed to multiple IPS devices by using the TippingPoint Security Management System (SMS).

 This section discusses the following topics: